In some countries the poor or those disadvantaged are targeted by the law, whether directly or indirectly.

 There is a link between poverty, drug offences and imprisonment.
 Many people who use drugs belong to vulnerable, poor and socially excluded groups, and are easier targets for law enforcement.
-Drug offences too often target low-level traffickers and users with laws fixated on criminalisation rather than public health and harm reduction approaches.
-This results in the mass incarceration of users and people involved in non-violent low-level drug crimes as well as increased levels of police violence.
+Drug offences too often target low-level traffickers and users with laws fixated on criminalisation rather than public health and harm reduction approaches, with mass imprisonment as a consequence.